If you’re looking for somewhere to see seals in California then you’re in the right place.

 Monterey Bay

-Seals can be spotted all year round on the beaches of Monterey Bay.
+Seals and sea lions can be spotted all year round on the beaches of Monterey Bay.

-Some of the best spots at Monterey Bay include Coast Guard Pier, just next to the Reeside Access Beach Park where you’ll see lots of seals.
+One of the best spots along Monterey Bay is the Coast Guard Pier, just next to the Reeside Access Beach Park, where you’ll see lots of seals and sea lions.

 Another good place is all around the docks and boats at Fisherman’s Wharf right next to Del Monte Beach.